serioca/pyrinex/README.md

 obs = pr.rinexobs('myfile.o', use='E')
 ```
 would load only Galileo data by the parameter E.
-ReadRinex.py allow this to be specified as the -use command line parameter.
+`ReadRinex` allow this to be specified as the -use command line parameter.

 If however you want to do this after loading all the data anyway, you can make a Boolean indexer
 ```python